SwissWoodSolutions/swisswoodsolutions.github.io/index.md

 <div class="wrap -cols2">

   - ## NEWSFLASH!
     ### This is an *original Stradivarius violin* from 1720 equipped with Sonowood Spruce by Wilhelm Geigenbau.
-It is a matter of great honour for **Sonowood** and Swiss Wood Solutions!
+Such a great honour for **Sonowood** and Swiss Wood Solutions!
     <a class="btn-white" href="/RDProjects">Read more ></a>
   - ![Sonowood on Stradivarius, credits: Wilhelm Geigenbau](/assets/images/news_201812_stradivarius.jpeg)